CodyReichert/awesome-cl/README.md

 * [sphinxcontrib-cldomain](https://sphinxcontrib-cldomain.russellsim.org/) -
   Extending Sphinx to cover Common Lisp.
 To build documentation with the same ease as sphinx would a Python project.
 [GPL3][2]
+  - crossreferences, links to the CLHS, symbol index, search, and all Sphinx features.
 * [Codex](https://github.com/CommonDoc/codex) - A beautiful documentation system for Common Lisp.
 [MIT][200].
 * [QBook](https://github.com/mmontone/qbook) - generates HTML (or LaTeX) formatted code listings of Common Lisp source files.
 [BSD_3Clause][15].
   - all comments started with 4 `;` (";;;;") are interpreted as documentation.
 Enhance the documentation with headings and directives.